-From Old School’s streaker run to Prefontaine’s gutsy performances, these films will leave you racing to tie up the laces and hit the pavement.
+These captivating films will have you racing to tie up your laces and hit the pavement.

 Forrest Gump, 1994